lasd14/lasd14/README.md

 <h1 align="left">Hi 👻, I'm Luis Salgado</h1>
-<h3 align="left">A Flutter Junior Developer 💙 focused on frontend with skills in UX Design.
+<h3 align="left">A Flutter Junior Developer 💙 focused on frontend with skills in UX/UI Design.
 My favorite hobbies include going to the cinema, listening podcast of mysteries and general topics, listening to all kinds of music, watching some Twitch, and playing video games.</h3>

-- 📚 I’m currently learning **Flutter💙, Node JS💚, Python🐍 and English📖**
+- 📚 I’m currently learning **Flutter💙, React⚛, Node JS💚, Python🐍 and English📖**

 - 🤝🏻 I’m looking to collaborate on **Open Source Projects**

 - 📝 I regularly (Not so regularly) write articles on [https://medium.com/@lasd14](https://medium.com/@lasd14)

-- 📫 How to reach me **ls140511@gmail.com**
+- 📫 How to reach me **salgado.luis1405s@gmail.com**

 - 💬 If you need help with **Flutter💙**, don't hesitate to ask me.